Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G4VUW07GP/the-friends">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GVWU8X2Q1/fight-on-hero">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">A surprise visit from an old friend prompts the Corpse God to rethink how he<br>fits into his new world.
-His first step?
-An overdue confrontation with Xiaoyu.
-Meanwhile, Iwanome,<br>Clarissa, and Solitaire pursue the same mystery in their own ways.</p>
+<p align="center">Makoto is shaken by the revelation that the hero he meets on the battlefield is<br>his high school senior, Hibiki Otonashi.
+Unable to dwell on it, Makoto enters a battle<br>with Io to whom he suggests the demons retreat, in order to avoid a pointless<br>battle.</p>
 </td>
 </tr>
 </table>